-A resilient native perennial with stiff, dense “bottlebrush” flower wands in rich magenta-purple, rising above fine, grass-like foliage.
+This resilient native perennial has stiff, dense “bottlebrush” flower wands of magenta-purple, rising above fine, grass-like foliage.
 Blooming from July through September, it brings gentle structure to the garden while supporting healthy ecosystems.

-This plant is a valuable resource for native pollinators, including hummingbirds, and leaving the seedheads standing through fall helps provide food for birds.
-For cut flowers, harvest lightly—leaving at least one-third of the stem on the plant—to honor the plant’s natural rhythm and ensure continued growth.
+This plant is a valuable resource for native pollinators, including hummingbirds, and if you leave the seedheads standing through fall, it will help provide food for birds.
+For cut flowers, harvest lightly, leaving at least one-third of the stem on the plant.

 Adaptable and easygoing, it tolerates a broad range of growing conditions, making it a dependable choice for gardens rooted in ecological care.